Bills face Redskins in start of run against losing teams

 Interim coach Bill Callahan told reporters that Williams, who underwent offseason surgery to remove a growth from his head, experienced helmet discomfort.
 "All I know is that the helmet wasn't comfortable," Callahan told cbssports.com.
 "I'm sure it will be part of the acclimation period in getting him back on the field."

 Reports indicate Williams doesn't plan to play for the Redskins again, but Callahan is hopeful he'll reconsider, citing the sacrifices he's made to maintain his elite level of play during a nine-year career.
-Another unknown is who will quarterback the Redskins on Sunday.
-Starter Case Keenum remains in concussion protocol, and it's possible rookie Dwayne Haskins could make his first start.
-Haskins has completed 12 of 22 passes for 140 yards in two games, but he has also thrown four interceptions.
+Haskins will make his first NFL start this weekend, Callahan announced Friday.

+The 22-year-old Haskins has completed 12 of 22 passes for 140 yards with four interceptions in two relief appearances since being selected by Washington with the 15th overall pick of the 2019 NFL Draft.
+Haskins replaced an injured Case Keenum in Washington's 24-3 loss to the New York Giants on Sept.
+29, completing 9 of 17 passes for 107 yards and three interceptions.

+Haskins entered last week's 19-9 loss to the Minnesota Vikings after Keenum sustained a concussion.
+He completed 3 of 5 passes for 33 yards and an interception.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)